Frozen Shoulder Causes, Treatment and Support

 Treating Frozen Shoulder

 Chiropractic can be a highly effective therapy for frozen shoulder.
-Our chiropractors see a lot of cases of frozen shoulder in a wide variety of people, from young athletes to the elderly.
+Our Chiropractors see a lot of cases of frozen shoulder in a wide variety of people, from young athletes to the elderly.
 It can happen to anyone, at any time.
-Often, it is a long-term issue, so it is recommended that you see one of our specialists so they can examine your shoulder and neck, and discuss what is best for you.
+Often, it is a long-term issue, that’s why we recommended that you see one of our specialists, so they can examine your shoulder and neck and discuss what is best for you.

 - Pain in your shoulder